• Skip to primary navigation

 3. Stir in the drained tomatoes & chilis, and enchilada sauce.
 Stir mixture thoroughly, reduce heat to low, and let simmer for about 10 minutes.

-4. While meat mixture simmers, warm up the refried beans in a microwave safe bowl in 30 second increments or in a pot on the stove over low heat, stirring until softened.
+4. While meat mixture simmers, warm up the refried beans in a microwave-safe bowl in 30-second increments or in a pot on the stove over low heat, stirring until softened.
 Spread a thin layer of refried beans (a generous 1/4 cup) on one side of each tortilla.
 Set aside.
 (Note: If using corn tortillas, cut 3 of them in half.
 Then use 1 1/2 corn tortillas per layer in the next step.)

-5. In the bottom of the pie/casserole dish, spread 1/3 cup of the meat mixture.
-Cover with a tortilla (bean-side up), followed by 1/3 cup meat mixture, and then 1/4 cup of shredded cheese, spreading the ingredients out evenly.
+5. In the bottom of the dish, spread 1/3 cup of the meat mixture.
+Cover with a tortilla (bean-side up), followed by 1/3 cup meat mixture, and then 1/4 cup shredded cheese, spreading the ingredients out evenly.
 Repeat tortilla/beans, meat, and cheese pattern until all the tortillas are used up, ending with the cheese on top.

 6. Bake for 25 to 30 minutes (perhaps longer if using a ceramic dish), or until cheese is melted and it’s hot throughout.
-Serve slices warm with your favorite Mexican toppings, like sour cream, salsa, guacamole or diced avocado, sliced green onion, etc.
+Serve slices warm with your favorite Mexican toppings, like sour cream, salsa, guacamole, or diced avocado, sliced green onion, etc.

 Freeze For Later: Follow Steps 2-5.
 Cover the dish with a few layers of plastic wrap and/or foil, squeezing out any excess air.
 Freeze.